slcs-jsc/jurassic/README.md

 ## Features

-* JURASSIC uses the emissivity growth approximation to conduct the radiative transfer calculations.
+* JURASSIC uses the emissivity growth approximation (EGA) to conduct the radiative transfer calculations.
 * Band transmittances are obtained from pre-calculated look-up tables from line-by-line calculations.
 * The model was carefully tested in intercomparisons with the Karlsruhe Optimized and Precise Radiative Transfer Algorithm (KOPRA), the Reference Forward Model (RFM), and the Stand-alone AIRS Radiative Transfer Algorithm (SARTA).
 * JURASSIC features an MPI/OpenMP hybrid parallelization for efficient use on supercomputers.